 Never Miss a Beat

 Get the health and wellness news that matters most delivered straight to your inbox.
 Subscribe to our free email newsletter to stay up-to-date on the latest news and more.

 5 Moves to Add to Your Basic Stretching Routine

 Stretching even infrequently produces benefits, short-lived though they may be.
-However, a daily stretching regimen provides lasting effects.
-Treat your body well by performing these stretches every day.
+However, a daily stretching routine provides lasting effects.

 Start on all fours on the floor with your shoulders directly over your wrists.
 Push your hips up toward the ceiling to form a triangle with your legs and back straight and your head between your arms.
 Hold the pose briefly, relax and repeat.
 This stretch works your hamstrings, mid-back and shoulder muscles.